jackiehjm/stx-docs/doc/source/fault-mgmt/kubernetes/enabling-snmp-support.rst

 #.
 Use the following command to list the system applications and check whether
     |SNMP| is uploaded or applied.
 If |SNMP| is already "uploaded", go to Step
     5 to configure and enable |SNMP|.
-If |SNMP| is already "applied", |SNMP| is already configured and enabled, see, :ref:`Change Configuration of the SNMP application <change-configuration-of-SNMP>` to make configuration changes.
+If |SNMP| is already "applied", |SNMP| is already configured and enabled, see :ref:`Change Configuration of the SNMP application <change-configuration-of-SNMP>` to make configuration changes.

     .. code-block:: none